The Certified Legacy Scholar

 The work is scholarly.
 The Six Frames give you a disciplined architecture for moving through an entire life with precision.
 The Four Apertures are the instruments of the inquiry.
 The Living Syllabus is the document you write to your specific Fellow, in your own scholarly voice, before the engagement begins.
 The Scholar's Address is the document you compose for the Investiture, the only record in the archive written about the Fellow rather than by them.

-What Sondage adds is the integrating frame.
-The Six Frames synthesize the developmental literature into a working architecture.
-The intersubjective method names what the oral history tradition has practiced without always articulating.
-The Sovereign Archive resolves the custodial question that the consumer-app era has badly answered.
-The credential consolidates these traditions into a single discipline a practitioner can be accredited into.
+What Sondage adds is the architecture that makes these traditions work together in a single recorded engagement.
+The Six Frames synthesize the developmental literature into a working sequence.
+The intersubjective method gives the oral history practitioner's instinct a philosophical name and a disciplined form.
+The Sovereign Archive answers the custodial question the consumer-app era has badly answered.
+Your existing formation is the precondition.
+The course teaches you what is new.

-Doctoral formation.
-Ph.D., Ed.D., Th.D., D.Min., A.B.D., qualifying M.F.A., or Psy.D. or D.S.W. with a qualitative research record.
-The credential is built for the scholar whose training has prepared them to bear the weight of an inquiry into one human life.
+The Certified Legacy Scholar certification requires doctoral formation, defined as a Ph.D., Ed.D., Th.D., D.Min., A.B.D., qualifying M.F.A., or Psy.D. or D.S.W. with a qualitative research record.
+The certification is built for the scholar whose training has prepared them to bear the weight of an inquiry into one human life.

 Ten modules.
 Six layers of learning per module.
-A working portfolio of deliverables that include a public Registry profile, a Scholar Introduction Video, two pieces of public writing, and a Living Syllabus written to a specific Fellow.
+A working portfolio of deliverables that includes a public Registry profile, a Scholar Introduction Video, two pieces of public writing, and a Living Syllabus written to a specific Fellow.

-A credentialed CLS receives a public Registry profile at sondagestandard.com/registry/cls/[lastname].
+A CLS receives a public Registry profile at sondagestandard.com/registry/cls/[lastname].
 Governance-formatted.
 Linkable.
 Legible to families, institutional readers, alumni offices, and wealth managers who are looking for exactly this kind of practitioner and have not previously had a register to consult.

 Joining the Guild is not a side project.
 It is taking a position.
 It is the decision to bring your formation to a public discipline that the present moment is not waiting for the field to establish.
+The scholars who enter now are the ones who will define what the certified human record means when the question of its value is finally settled.